-We have audited the accompanying consolidated balance sheets of Arch Coal, Inc. and subsidiaries (the Company) as of December 31, 2016 (Successor) and 2015 (Predecessor), and the related consolidated statements of operations, comprehensive income (loss), stockholders' equity (deficit) and cash flows for the period from October 2, 2016 through December 31, 2016 (Successor), the period from January 1, 2016 through October 1, 2016 (Predecessor), and for each of the two years in the period ended December 31, 2015 (Predecessor).
-Our audits also included the financial statement schedule listed in the Index at Item 15.
-These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+We have audited the accompanying consolidated balance sheets of Arch Coal, Inc. and subsidiaries (the Company) as of December 31, 2017 and 2016 (Successor), and the related consolidated statements of operations, comprehensive income (loss), stockholders' equity (deficit) and cash flows for the year ended December 31, 2017 (Successor), the period from October 2, 2016 through December 31, 2016 (Successor), the period from January 1, 2016 through October 1, 2016 (Predecessor), and the year ended December 31, 2015 (Predecessor) and the related notes and financial statement schedule listed in the Index at Item 15 (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the consolidated financial position of the Company at December 31, 2017 and 2016 (Successor), and the consolidated results of its operations and its cash flows for the year ended December 31, 2017 (Successor), the period from October 2, 2016 through December 31, 2016 (Successor), the period from January 1, 2016 through October 1, 2016 (Predecessor), and the year ended December 31, 2015 (Predecessor), in conformity with U.S. generally accepted accounting principles.